-National Center for Transgender Equality - The National Center for Transgender Equality advocates to change policies and society to increase understanding and acceptance of transgender people.
+National Center for Transgender Equality - The National Center for Transgender Equality advocates changing policies and society to increase understanding and acceptance of transgender people.

-National LGBTQ Taskforce - The National LGBTQ Task Force advances full freedom, justice and equality for LGBTQ people.
+National LGBTQ Taskforce - The National LGBTQ Task Force advances total freedom, justice, and equality for LGBTQ people.

-PFLAG - Founded in 1973 after the simple act of a mother publicly supporting her gay son, PFLAG is the nation's largest family and ally organization.
+PFLAG - Founded in 1973 after the simple act of a mother publicly supporting her gay son, PFLAG is the nation's most prominent family and ally organization.

 Point Foundation - Point Foundation (Point) is the nation’s largest scholarship-granting organization for lesbian, gay, bisexual, transgender, and queer (LGBTQ) students of merit.
 Point promotes change through scholarship funding, mentorship, leadership development, and community service training.

-The Safe Zone Project - The Safe Zone Project (SZP) is a free online resource providing curricula, activities, and other resources for educators facilitating Safe Zone trainings (sexuality, gender, and LGBTQ+ education sessions), and learners who are hoping to explore these concepts on their own.
+The Safe Zone Project - The Safe Zone Project (SZP) is a free online resource providing curricula, activities, and other resources for educators facilitating Safe Zone training (sexuality, gender, and LGBTQ+ education sessions) and learners who are hoping to explore these concepts on their own.